znly/rules_go/README.rst

 * C/C++ interoperation except cgo (swig etc.)
 * coverage

-:Note: The latest version of these rules (0.13.0) requires Bazel ≥ 0.10.0 to work.
+Note: The latest version of these rules (0.14.0) requires Bazel ≥ 0.15.0 to work.

 The ``master`` branch is only guaranteed to work with the latest version of Bazel.